bakervm/melon/README.md

 ```

 ## Get in touch
-If you have any questions do not hesitate joining me on *Freenode* in `#bakervm`.
-I try to be online as often as possible :grin:
+If you have any questions do not hesitate joining me on *Matrix* in `#bakervm:das-labor.org`.
+I'm trying to be online as often as possible :grin:

 [deps-image]: https://deps.rs/repo/github/bakervm/melon/status.svg
 [deps-link]: https://deps.rs/repo/github/bakervm/melon